 - Sept.
 9: D.F.
 Cook Recital Hall, Memorial University, St. John's.

 - Sept.
 23: Koerner Hall, Toronto.

-Tickets will be available in the first week of August at the respective venues.
+Tickets are available for purchase at the respective venues.

 The CBC Massey Lectures is a partnership between CBC, House of Anansi Press and Massey College in the University of Toronto.